ms-gx/CircAidMe/HOWITWORKS.md

 Insert6      T G T C A G C T T T G C T T A A A
 Insert7  A T G T C A G C T T T G C T T A A A G T C G A T
 ```
-## Step 5: Perform a second MSA with remaining high quality insert
+## Step 5: Perform a second MSA with remaining high quality inserts

 Using [MUSCLE](https://www.drive5.com/muscle/) an MSA of the high quality inserts is calculated.